IvaBojic/Singlish2English/README.md

 - Code for *end-to-end Singlish-to-English conversion*.

-## Fine-tuning and inference of ASR models
+## Fine-tuning and evaluation of ASR models

 ### Datasets